-Any of the above must be dealt with in a sensitive but pro-active manner.
-If it is suspected that bullying may be taking place this will referred to the Pastoral Manager who will then discuss the matter with either the AP's or Vice Principal

-(APPENDIX 3) The incidents will be recorded in the Behaviour File kept in the SLT office.
+Any of the above must be dealt with in a sensitive but proactive manner.
+If it is suspected that bullying may be taking place this will be referred to the KiVa team who will then complete the KiVa forms .The incidents will be recorded in the Behaviour File kept in the SLT office and on My Concern.